greenwoodad/nmrsync/README.md

 -ra1, --rsync_add_1 (default '-a')       Provide additional options for the first rsync.

 -ra2, --rsync_add_2 (default '-rlD')     Provide additional options for the second rsync.

+The defaults here can be modified at the top of the script itself.

 To run this as a cron job, make an entry in your crontab like this: